Guinea v Morocco (1976 African Cup of Nations)

 Guinea v Morocco was the decisive match of group stage at the 1976 African Cup of Nations.
 The match was played at the Addis Ababa Stadium in Addis Ababa, Ethiopia, on 14 March 1976.
 Unlike most other Africa Cup of Nations, the 1976 winner was determined by a final group stage, with the final four teams playing in round-robin format, instead of a knockout stage.
 This was the last edition to feature a final group stage, while previously only the 1959 African Cup of Nations had also promoted this format.

 Each team had defeated Egypt, while Morocco had also beaten Nigeria whereas Guinea had drawn against that same opponent.
 The point difference was in favor of Morocco, who was a single point clear off Guinea.
 Therefore, Guinea needed to win the last match to claim the title of champions of Africa; any other result would have Morocco take the title for the first time.

-The match ended in a 1−1 draw with Morocco scoring a late equaliser, meaning the North Africans kept the first place in the group and won their only title to date.
-As of 2023, both Guinea and Morocco had their best Africa Cup of Nations performances in this edition.
+The match ended in a 1−1 draw with Morocco scoring a late equaliser, meaning the North Africans kept the first place in the group and won the title.